publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1823.md

     (b) __Referral to committees__

-        Any document described in subsection (a) of this section shall be immediately referred in the House of Representatives to the Committee on Merchant Marine and Fisheries, and in the Senate to the Committees on Commerce, Science, and Transportation and on Foreign Relations.
+        Any document described in subsection (a) shall be immediately referred in the House of Representatives to the Committee on Merchant Marine and Fisheries, and in the Senate to the Committees on Commerce, Science, and Transportation and on Foreign Relations.

     (c) __Congressional procedures__